caiyuanhao1998/caiyuanhao1998/README.md

 :mortar_board: Now Master student in THU.
 Obtained my bachelor's degree from THU.

-:fire: Looking for a PHD position in 2023.
+:fire: Looking for a PhD position in 2023.
 Contact to cyh20@mails.tsinghua.edu.cn.